robotsorcerer/robotsorcerer.github.io/research.md

 ### Research Abridgment

 <!-- > An overview of my current research. -->
+> If you are not too familiar with MRI imaging modalities and photon-based radiation therapy for cancer treatment, please skip to the [motivation section](#motivation) before continuing.

 <!--
 Means of treating cancers may include one or a combination of drugs, radiation therapy, immunotherapy,  stem cell transplant, targeted therapy, precision therapy, chemotherapy or surgery.
 Among the different locations where cancers can exist in the human body, cancers of the head and neck (H&N) region tend to be most fatal because of the sensitivity of  H&N organs.
 Thus, an all-of-the-above solution is not always the most suitable means for treating H&N cancers.